JeeWeetje/iot-workshop/README.md

 3. Press `Update`
 4. On the Management tab, your device should already be available.
 It was registered by the bridge the very first time, telemetry arrived
 5. On the Data tab, Select your `Device ID` and press `Monitor`
+6. This will result in the following messages

 ```
 Receiving events...